Papers

 Introduction

 Mobile applications are ubiquitous in our daily activities, assisting us in a wide array of tasks from information search to entertainment.
 A vice for more effective interaction with these interfaces has led to the development of systems designed to interpret and act upon UI screens autonomously.
-This paper introduces Ferret-UI, a tailored Multimodal Large Language Model (MLLM) aimed at understanding mobile UI screens through advanced referring, grounding, and reasoning capabilities.
+This paper introduces Ferret-UI, a tailored Multimodal LLM (MLLM) aimed at understanding mobile UI screens through advanced referring, grounding, and reasoning capabilities.
 Traditional MLLMs, while proficient in dealing with natural images, often falter when applied directly to UI understanding due to the unique characteristics of UI screens, like elongated aspect ratios and dense small-sized elements.
 Ferret-UI tackles these challenges by incorporating a specifically designed architecture and training datasets to operationally magnify UI details and improve comprehension and interaction with mobile interfaces.

 Model Architecture and Training